Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 It was a human being reading the finished work and saying that the writing actually sounded like journalism.

-For a writer who has spent years trying to develop a recognisable voice, that is useful feedback.
+For a writer who has spent years trying to develop a recognizable voice, that is useful feedback.

 It tells me that the workflow isn't merely producing technically valid pages.